TikTok has cracked the code of how these digital natives prefer to communicate, and more than that, it’s changing the media landscape at large.

 Here’s just a taste of what TikTok-like experiences could mean for enterprises:

-- Automatically generating personalized short video content based on user data
+- Automatically generating personalised short video content based on user data

 - Making your videos interactive and actionable